Robust Biharmonic Skinning Using Geometric Fields: Related Work

-The best-known and widest used method in this class is the \emph{bounded biharmonic weights} (BBW) model~\cite{BBW:2011}.
-This method builds on skinning weights algorithms using the biharmonic equation, whose solutions can be characterized as minimizers of the \emph{biharmonic energy} $\int_{\Omega}\|\Delta w\|_2^2\,dV$ with constraints only at the boundary.
-BBW introduces pointwise nonnegativity and partition-of-unity constraints---as well as an implicit Neumann boundary condition~\citep{stein2018natural}---leading to a convex quadratic program that can be discretized on a triangle/tetrahedral mesh.
-This algorithm and its variations provide a gold standard for smooth automatic skinning weights computation, at the cost of efficiency and mesh dependence.
+\paragraph*{Variational methods.} Variational methods add constraints on top of a PDE-derived energy, making the problem nonlinear.
+The widest-known and state-of-the-art method of this class is \emph{bounded biharmonic weights} (BBW) \citep{BBW:2011}, which uses a biharmonic energy with nonnegativity and partition of unity constraints---and an implicit Neumann boundary condition~\citep{stein2018natural}---leading to a convex quadratic program that can be discretized on a triangle/tetrahedral mesh.
+BBW provides high-quality, smooth automatic skinning weights at the cost of efficiency and mesh dependence.
+It has been extended to avoid local extrema \citep{jacobson2012smooth} or to improve efficiency \citep{wang2021fast}.

-Building on the success of BBW, several works extend the model to improve quality and/or efficiency.
-For example, \citet{jacobson2012smooth} add an extra constraint to ensure that BBWs do not have local extrema. \citet{wang2021fast} improve efficiency of BBW weights computation by relating the problem to an unconstrained optimization for harmonic weights in a set of metric tensors that parameterize the anisotropic Laplacian; their weights automatically satisfy properties that the BBW model has to add as constraints.

-Most variance of BBW rely on a mesh of the domain.
-To obtain skinning weights for triangle meshes embedded in $\R^3$, this means we need a tetrahedralization of the domain bounded by the surface; it is unclear how to extend these methods to non-watertight domains. \citet{Jacobson2013Winding} briefly illustrate how generalized winding numbers---used as a coarse means of distinguishing inside from outside in non-watertight models---can possibly bridge the gap (see their Figure 20).
-Our extension to non-watertight domains detailed in Section~\ref{ss:gwn} also makes use of \citeauthor{Jacobson2013Winding}'s model.
+These methods, however, still rely on meshing the entire computational domain (a volume in 3D), even though skinning weights are only needed at the outer surface; it is unclear how to extend them to domains that cannot easily be meshed, e.g., because they are not watertight. \citet{Jacobson2013Winding} briefly illustrate how generalized winding numbers---used as a means of distinguishing inside from outside in non-watertight models---can possibly bridge the gap (see their Figure 20).
+Our extension to non-watertight domains in Section~\ref{ss:gwn} also makes use of \citet{Jacobson2013Winding}'s model.

-\paragraph*{Additional approaches.} A zoo of additional geometric methods propose models adjacent to automatic skinning weights computation.
-For example, \citet{thiery2018araplbs} jointly optimize bone positions and skinning weights using models from elasticity. ``Delta mush'' methods~\cite{le2019direct} bypass steps of skinning and weight computation by applying \emph{a posteriori} smoothing to linear-blend skinning deformations using binary binding weights. \citet{bang2018spline} propose a spline-based interface for artists to efficiently create and edit skinning weights.
+\paragraph*{Additional approaches.} A zoo of methods propose models adjacent to automatic skinning weights computation.
+For example, \citet{thiery2018araplbs} jointly optimize bone positions and skinning weights using models from elasticity.
+Delta mush methods~\cite{le2019direct} bypass steps of skinning and weight computation by applying \emph{a posteriori} smoothing to linear-blend skinning deformations using binary binding weights. \citet{bang2018spline} propose a spline-based interface to efficiently create and edit skinning weights.